Senozoid/ZC1-handbook/introduction/start.md

 ### Installing on macOS or Linux (`.tgz`)

+> **NOTE 1:** If you have a Windows machine, I recommend playing there instead.
+See the top of this page for more details.

-> **NOTE:** The game needs you to have bash, which is probably already in your system by default.
+> **NOTE 2:** The game needs you to have bash, which is probably already in your system by default.
 But you can confirm this by running `cat /etc/shells` on the terminal and seeing if "/bin/bash" is listed.

 The UNIX version is just the game directory compressed into a tgz (tar.gz) file, very similar to the portable zip for Windows.
 To install, extract it into the location of your choice and change permissions so that you can execute the files in the game directory.
 After that, you can play the game just by running the "Launcher" file in the directory.